 Relax!
 The TOEFL Exam Preparation isn’t as hard as it seems.
 If you’re nervous on your way to the examination center, sweating buckets upon buckets, don’t panic!
 Everyone goes through it.
 Being nervous is a positive sign of you taking the task at hand seriously.

-Remember: Practice is key, and can make the difference between a good test score and a bad score.
+Remember: Practice is key, and can make the difference between a good and a bad test score.

 Don’t be overconfident!
 Even if you’re a native speaker, your overconfidence can get the better of you.
 It’s always important to go through and understand the format because the best performers get lost in the formalities.